 How do I know if my generator has a floating neutral?

-With the generator OFF, use a continuity tester: Place one prong in the neutral side of the 120 volt receptacle (larger slot) and one on the frame in a good clean location, like a bolt, but not on the paint of the frame.
+With the generator OFF, use a continuity tester: Place one prong in the neutral side of the 120-volt receptacle (larger slot) and one on the frame in a good clean location, like a bolt, but not on the paint of the frame.
 Do you get continuity?
 If you do, your neutral is bonded to the frame.
-Want learn more?
-Watch our video: What’s The Difference Between a Bonded and Floating Neutral Generator?
+Want to learn more?
+Watch our video: What’s the Difference Between a Bonded and Floating Neutral Generator?

 Is this switch for the entire house or would you need one for each circuit?